amzarshaik7/Foot-Traffic-Analysis---Amzar-Shaik/README.md

 # 1. Introduction

-Foot Traffic Analysis or In-store Retail Analytics is a powerful market research mechanism that may be implemented to grow any retail business in any business environment (Central Business District (CBD), Cities or etc.)
+In-store Foot Traffic Analytics for Retail Stores is a powerful data-driven market research mechanism that may be implemented to grow your retail business in any environment (Central Business District (CBD), Cities, etc.)

 ## 1.1.
 Problem Statement
 ## 1.2.
 Objective